Skip to content

 • Save States

-Say you have a cool rom hack Pokémon - Recharged Yellow for Game Boy Advance.
+Sounds abstract, but it's not.
+Say you've got a cool rom hack, Pokémon - Recharged Yellow, for Game Boy Advance.

-Referring to the platform tags page, GBA is the tag for Game Boy Advance.
+The rom file you'll copy over is Pokémon - Recharged Yellow.gba, and from the platform tags page you know GBA is the tag for Game Boy Advance.

-With those two pieces of info you know where everything has to go!
+With those two pieces of info you know where everything goes:

 Thing Where It Goes